AngeloGalav/raycastenstein-3d/README.md

 ## Compilation
 To compile the project, simply use the provided `CMakeLists.txt`.
-In this way, you can compile the project using these commands:ù
+In this way, you can compile the project using these commands:

 ```
 mkdir build